CentOS/Calendar/output/calendar.markdown

 ### <a name="Storage_SIG">Storage SIG</a>

 * Every two weeks (on odd weeks) on Friday at [1530 UTC](http://www.timeanddate.com/worldclock/fixedtime.html?hour=15&amp;min=30&amp;sec=0) in #centos-devel
-* Chair (to contact for more information): Karabir Singh (kbsingh) and Lalatendu Mohanty (lalatenduM)
+* Chair (to contact for more information): Karanbir Singh (kbsingh) and Lalatendu Mohanty (lalatenduM)
 * [Link to Project Site](http://wiki.centos.org/SpecialInterestGroup/Storage)
 * The CentOS Storage Special Interest Group (SIG) is a collection of like-minded individuals coming together to ensure that CentOS is a suitable platform for many different storage solutions.
 This group will ensure that all Open Source storage options seeking to utilize CentOS as a delivery platform have a voice in packaging, orchestration, deployment, and related work.

-Page generated on 2016-05-02 11:17:46.769193 UTC
+Page generated on 2016-05-09 11:02:53.632540 UTC